anonymous123coder/demo/README.md

 ## local

-run the work.py via terminal
+run the work.py via terminal hello world how are you